jguerra7/Powershell_Training/01_Intro_to Powershell/Create_Powershell_Profile.md

 Simple Scripting Lab to setup your powershell profile

 1. Open up powershell
-  a.
-At the bottom of the screen, in the "Type here to search" textfield.
+  - At the bottom of the screen, in the "Type here to search" textfield.
 Type in **powershell** and open up the "Windows Powershell app"
 2. Once the Powershell prompt is up type in:
 ```powershell
 New-Item  -path $profile -type file -force